System Optimization: A Guide To Setting Up Your Turbocharger

 Journal-bearings function similarly to rod or crank bearings in an engine – oil pressure is required to keep components separated.
 An oil restrictor is generally not needed except for oil-pressure-induced leakage.
 The recommended oil feed for journal bearing turbochargers is -4AN or hose/tubing with an ID of approximately 0.25”.
 Be sure to use an oil filter that meets or exceeds the OEM specifications.

 In general, the larger the oil drain, the better.
 However, a -10AN is typically sufficient for proper oil drainage, but try not to have an inner diameter smaller than the drain hole in the housing as this will likely cause the oil to back up in the center housing.
 Speaking of oil backing up in the center housing, a gravity feed needs to be just that!
 The oil outlet should follow the direction of gravity +/- 35° when installed in the vehicle on level ground.
-If a gravity feed is not possible, a scavenge pump should be used to insure that oil flows freely away from the center housing.
+If a gravity feed is not possible, a scavenge pump should be used to ensure that oil flows freely away from the center housing.

 - Undulations in the line or extended lengths parallel to the ground